QAGCodes/Mzeeij/README.md

 ## Usage

-Explain how to run the Next.js app in development mode.
+run `npm run dev` and access the link printed on the console.

 1. Start the development server: `npm run dev`
 2. Open your browser and navigate to `http://localhost:3000` to view the app.